fbpx

 But of course, it's super easy to get to and from Malmö in a day from Copenhagen, so your choices of accommodation don't have to be limited to the Swedish city.
 A hotel near Copenhagen Airport could be a great solution if you have an early flight.

-Have you been to Malmö?
+Have you been to Malmö, Sweden?
 What did you think of the Swedish city?
 If you're planning to go, why not share your plans on Pinterest?
-We've got just the pin for you:
+We've got the perfect pin for you.
+Just hit those social sharing buttons.

 About David Nikel